Adi1008/adi1008.github.io/_pages/past-exams.md

 author_profile: true
 ---

+This pages contains exams I have written (or helped write) in the past.
 Filter your search by season, tournament, and/or event.
 Hold down ⌘ (Mac) or Ctrl (Windows) to select multiple values in each filter.

 Events that I am actively writing tests for this season are marked with a <span class="priority-star">★</span> and are at the top of the page.
 Tests with a <span class="favorite-heart">♥</span> are ones that I think are particularly well-written or have lots of sentimental value to me.